SwedbankPay/developer.swedbankpay.com/_includes/moto.md

 over telephone or in writing, and then entered into the payment interface by the sales representative.
 Common use-cases are travel or hotel bookings, where the customer calls the sales representative to make a booking.
-This feature is only supported in the `Purchase` operation and is only valid if you have 3-D Secure 2 authentication of the cardholder.
+This feature is only supported in the `Purchase` operation.
 See the abbreviated example below on how to implement MOTO by setting the `generatedMotoPayment` to `true`.